-Companies are being forced to totally rethink their business model and marketing strategy as a result of an extremely challenging economic marketplace.
+Companies are continually rethinking their business models and marketing strategies as a result of an ever-changing economic marketplace.
 Stakeholders and boards are demanding increases in the bottom line.
-Because of the economic stagnation, companies are finding it increasingly more difficult to increase prices, and are facing market pressures to drop prices even further.

-A well-designed sales compensation package will enable the company to focus its sales activities on desired results, tie the rewards directly to achievement level, and be sufficiently flexible to handle future market shifts.
-As the organization’s business model and marketing plan vary, the sales compensation package needs to reflect this new strategy.
+A well-designed sales compensation package will enable a company to focus its sales activities on desired results, tie the rewards directly to achievement level and be sufficiently flexible to handle future market shifts.
+As the company’s business model and marketing plan vary, the sales compensation package needs to reflect this new strategy.

 The key to a successful sales compensation program can be achieved in four (4) steps: